-The assessment of the risks and controls is performed on an annual basis and is based on two types of assessments:

-- Process-level Risk and Control Self Assessments (RCSA); - IT Generic Control Assessments (IT GCA).
+The assessment of the risks and controls is performed on an annual basis and is based on Process-level Risk and Control Self Assessments (RCSA).

-Additionally, the follow-up on actions for Entity-Level Control Assessment (ELCA) is in place; As stated in the ICS Policy, the roles and responsibilities regarding these ICS assessments are:
+As stated in the ICS Policy, the roles and responsibilities regarding these ICS assessments are:

-- The Board of Directors oversees the design and implementation of an adequate and effective ICS. - The Audit and Risk Committee advises the Board of Directors on ICS matters and keeps under review the adequacy and effectiveness of the ICS. - The Management Committee establishes and maintains an adequate and effective ICS. - ICS Manager is responsible for the, overall coordination of the ICS assessments, and reporting the ICS outcomes and deliverables to governing bodies.
-Policy Owners are responsible to review and update the policies under their care, and address any gaps related to the policies under their ownership. - Compliance Officer collaborates with the ICS Manager in the scoping process and conducts compliance risk analysis in conjunction with risk and control self-assessments and deep-dives on selected samples. - Process Owners are responsible to perform and validate Risk and Control Self Assessments (RCSA) on the processes which are under their care, as per the annual ICS instructions and calendar validated by the Management Committee.
+- The Board of Directors oversees the design and implementation of an adequate and effective ICS. - The Audit and Risk Committee advises the Board of Directors on ICS matters and keeps under review the adequacy and effectiveness of the ICS. - The Management Committee establishes and maintains an adequate and effective ICS. - ICS Manager is responsible for the overall coordination of the ICS assessments and reporting the ICS outcomes and deliverables to governing bodies. - Policy Owners are responsible to review and update the policies under their care, and address any gaps related to the policies under their ownership. - Compliance Officer collaborates with the ICS Manager in the scoping process and conducts compliance risk analysis in conjunction with risk and control self-assessments and deep-dives on selected samples. - Process Owners are responsible to perform and validate Risk and Control Self Assessments (RCSA) on the processes which are under their care, as per the annual ICS instructions and calendar.
 Also, process owners must put in place agreed remedial actions for identified risks/process control failures and report on their progress on a regular basis in between annual ICS.
 Business Risk Officers (BRO) are responsible for performing the Risk and Control Self Assessments by identifying and assessing the risks and controls related to their processes.